British Overseas Territories

-The British Overseas Territories (BOTs) are fourteen territories that maintain a constitutional or historically recognised connection with the United Kingdom (UK) and constitute part of its sovereign territory, yet lie outside the British Islands.
-These territories are remnants of the former British Empire which remained under British sovereignty following decolonisation, albeit with varying constitutional statuses.
+The British Overseas Territories (BOTs) (Note: Referred to as Crown colonies until 1983, and British Dependent Territories (BODs) from 1983–2002.) are fourteen dependent territories of the United Kingdom (UK) that lie outside the British Islands.
+These territories are remnants of the former British Empire, which remained under British sovereignty following decolonisation, albeit with varying constitutional statuses.
+Britain is notably the only country to still have territories in every continent (Note: Britain's claim to the British Antarctic Territory is not widely supported) on earth, except the continent of Australia.

 The permanently inhabited territories exercise varying degrees of internal self-governance, although the UK retains ultimate constitutional oversight, and authority over defence, foreign relations and internal security.
-While three of the territories are inhabited primarily by military or scientific personnel, the remainder host substantial civilian populations.
-All fourteen territories recognise the British monarch as head of state and oversight is primarily exercised by the Foreign, Commonwealth and Development Office (FCDO).
-The total land area of all the BOTs make up 18015 km2, roughly the size of Fiji, which was itself a former British colony.
+Three territories, namely the British Antarctic Territory, South Georgia and the South Sandwich Islands, and the British Indian Ocean Territory, have no permanent civilian population and are staffed primarily by scientific, administrative, or military personnel.
+The remainder host substantial civilian populations.
+All fourteen territories recognise the British monarch as head of state and oversight is primarily exercised by the Foreign, Commonwealth and Development Office (FCDO), although they do not form part of the United Kingdom itself.
+The total land area of all the BOTs is 18015 km2.

 Population

-Most of the territories retain permanent civilian populations, with the exceptions of the British Antarctic Territory, South Georgia and the South Sandwich Islands (which host only officials and research station staff) and the British Indian Ocean Territory (used as a military base).
-Permanent residency for the approximately 7,000 civilians living in the Sovereign Base Areas of Akrotiri and Dhekelia is limited to citizens of the Republic of Cyprus.
+Most of the territories retain permanent civilian populations, with the exceptions of the British Antarctic Territory, South Georgia and the South Sandwich Islands (which host only officials and research station staff), and the British Indian Ocean Territory (used as a military base).
+Permanent residency for the approximately 7,000 civilians living in the Sovereign Base Areas of Akrotiri and Dhekelia is limited to citizens of Cyprus.

 Collectively, the territories encompass a population of about 250,000 people.
 The two largest territories by population, the Cayman Islands and Bermuda, account for about half of the total BOT population.
 The Cayman Islands alone comprise 28% of the entire BOT population.
 At the other end of the scale, three territories have no civilian inhabitants – the Antarctic Territory (currently consisting of five research stations), the British Indian Ocean Territory (whose inhabitants, the Chagossians, were forcibly moved to Mauritius and the United Kingdom between 1968 and 1973), and South Georgia (which actually did have a full-time population of two between 1992 and 2006).
 The Pitcairn Islands, settled by the survivors of the mutiny on the Bounty, is the smallest settled territory, with 49 inhabitants (all of whom live on the titular island).